OpenNebula/docs/source/advanced_components/applications_containerization/docker_appliance_configuration.rst

   |img-marketplace-kvm|

   When the appliance is downloaded a template with the same name it's created.
-It's recomended to update the template with a network for make the vm accessible from outside, set the disk size the root password or the ssh key.
+It's recomended to update the template with a network for make the vm accessible from outside, set the disk size, the root password or the ssh key.

   You can also create a template and include the appliance image in it.